 A portable instrument has been developed to enable the LPV technique to be used in the field (or on the tarmac).
-The main physical components are a laptop computer, a PCMCIA DAQ card, and a measuring probe, which has become known as a "ferret" (Fig 8).
+The main physical components are a laptop computer, a PCMCIA DAQ card, and a measuring probe, which has become known as a "ferret" (Fig 8)

-The ferret is a light, hand-held device which incorporates a row of air-jet exciters; these are fed by a hose from a compressor or a cylinder of compressed air.
-In the front half of the ferret are two ultra-light accelerometers (Endevco 2250-10), attached to self-aligning tips which contact the surface of the test object.
-The accelerometers are supported in nylon mounts designed to minimize unwanted transmission of waves between the accelerometers, through the ferret body.
-Behind the accelerometers is surface-mount conditioning electronics.
+The ferret is a light, hand-held device which incorporates a row of air-jet excitency, these are fed by a hose from a compressor or a cylinder of compressed air.
+In the front half of he ferret are two ultra-light accelerations and the source of 10), attached to self-aligning tips which contact the surface of the stot object.
+The accelerometers are susported in mylon mounts designed to ministry any source of the story object.
+The between the accelerometer, strongly the ferret body.
+Behind between the accelerometers are supported to the story object.
 The mounted accelerometers and electronics are matched for phase for frequencies up to 25 kHz.
-A thumb-operated start button turns on the compressed air, which in turn activates a switch to trigger the data collection and processing.
+A humb-operated start button turns on the compressed air, which in turn activates a which to trigger the data collection and processing.